3.2 Opening, Closing and Backing Up the Origin Project File

 To open a project file

 - From the menu, choose File: Append.
 You can select multiple project files.
 The selected project files will be added to the current workspace.
-You will be asked if you want to add them as subfolders in the current folder or added directly to the current folder.
-Note: Each child window name must be unique within a project, so child windows contained in appended OPJs may get renamed.
+You will be asked to (a) add them as subfolders in the current Project Explorer folder or (b) add them directly to the current folder.
+Note: Each child window name must be unique within a project, so child windows contained in appended OPJs may be renamed by enumerating.

 To save a project file